elatov/elatov.github.io/_posts/2013-06-16-rhcsa-and-rhce-chapter-9-system-logging-monitoring-and-automation.md

 >
 > Note that you must have superuser privileges (that is, you must be logged in as root) to run this command.

-Let&#8217;s make sure we have it installed:
+Let's make sure we have it installed:

     [root@rhel1 ~]# rpm -qa cronie\*
     cronie-1.4.4-7.el6.i686